Sketches

 A 3-Face Perspective

-A series of portraits I did from different angles and expressions of the same person.
-These were done in graphite using a single pencil.
+A series of portraits I did from different angles and expressions.
+These were done in graphite.

 Line Drawing Inspired by Jeremy Collins